Pituitary Tumors and Disorders

 Treatment depends on the type, size, and location of the tumor.
 For some tumors, a combination of treatments may be used.

-In some cases, the pituitary tumor can be removed through the nose using a small incision and specialized instruments.
+In some cases, the pituitary tumor can be removed through the nostrils so there is no external incision.
 This is known as transsphenoidal surgery.
 Larger, more complicated pituitary tumors may require the surgical opening of your skull, called a craniotomy, to access and remove the tumor.

 Gamma Knife radiosurgery can be used to treat pituitary tumors non-invasively, allowing you to go home on the same day as your treatment and without the pain and risk of complications associated with traditional surgery.